Imagga Tagging vs Bodyguard

 - Who is it best for?

-- It's best for developers and businesses needing scalable image tagging.
+- It is best for developers and teams needing scalable automated image tagging and content moderation.

 - What is this tool?

-- Bodyguard is a content moderation tool that ensures safe online interactions.
+- Bodyguard is an AI-based content moderation tool that detects and filters harmful online content.

 - How much does it cost?

-- Bodyguard offers a free plan and paid plans starting at $20/month.
+- Bodyguard offers a free plan with basic features and paid plans for higher usage and advanced options.

 - Does it have a free plan?

-- Yes, Bodyguard has a free plan available.
+- Yes, Bodyguard provides a free plan suitable for individuals and small-scale moderation.

 - What integrations does it support?